RRFayad/mastering-code-interview/Notes.md

   - It's only abouy when we have something like O(2 + 3n + 100), it's simply O(n)

   3. Different terms for inputs

   4. Drop Non Dominants

+  - If we calculate O(n+n^2) it's simply O(n^2)

 #### 42. O(n^2) - Quadratic time

 - Nested Loops (for inside a for)

+#### 45. What Does This All Mean?

+- Imporant to always think in the scalability of the code;

+- So we always have to think in the Data Structuce and in the Algorithms we develop

+- Data Sctructures + Algorithms = Programs